 The City of Hollywood may purchase vacant lots for the purpose of constructing new housing.
-The City may also purchase vacant homes and rehabilitate them when such renovation is economically feasible, and dispose of the homes through the Home Ownership Purchase Assistance Program.
+The City may also purchase vacant homes and rehabilitate them when this course of action is economically feasible, and dispose of the homes through the Home Ownership Purchase Assistance Program.
 As part of the neighborhood revitalization strategy to create mixed income neighborhoods, the City may dispose of the property at market value.

-When the property is not repairable, the City may demolish the structure and sell the lot for construction of new affordable housing to benefit income-eligible households.
-Depending on the source of funding, these homes will be sold at no greater cost than the funding source limitations.
+When a property is not repairable, the City may demolish the structure and sell the lot for construction of new affordable housing to benefit income-eligible households.
+Depending on the source of funding, these homes shall be sold at an amount that does not exceed the funding source's limitations.